sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(ingredientToString({name: 'Pizza', quantity: 6})).toBe('Pizza (6)') -->

-I prefer the last one for the reasons I explain in the [Naming is hard](#naming) chapter, but I wouldn’t ask another developer to change their code just because they use another option: they are all fine.
+I prefer the last one for reasons I explain in the [Naming is hard](#naming) chapter, but I wouldn’t ask another developer to change their code just because they use a different approach: they are all fine.

 A few more examples are below.

-Old-style functions or arrow functions, explicit return or implicit return:
+Old-style functions or arrow functions, explicit returns or implicit returns:

 ```js
 function getDropdownOptions(options) {